Written March, 2009

 Some people lie for the sheer thrill of getting away with it, testing their unsuspected power.
 Many children will at some point lie to their parents simply to see if they can do it.
 Some people do this all the time enjoying the power they obtain in controlling the information available to the target.

 Avoiding embarrassment is still another motive for some serious and many trivial lies.
 The child who claims the wet seat resulted from spilling a glass of water, not from wetting her pants is an example, if the child did not fear punishment for her failure, just embarrassment.

 Avoiding embarrassment is relevant to many less serious lies that come under the rubric of lies-of-everyday-life.
 Very often people lie to get out of an awkward social situation.
-They may not know how to do it – “cant get a babysitter” offered to avoid another dull evening and food.
+They may not know how to do it – “can’t get a babysitter” offered to avoid another dull evening and food.
 “Sorry I am on my way out the door”, an excuse given by people who do not feel brave enough to be truthful even to a totally unknown telephone solicitor.

-Then there are the deceptions that are required by politeness — “thanks so much for the lovely party’; “that color really looks good on you”.
-I don’t consider these to be lies, anymore than bluffing in poker is a lie, or acting in a play is lying, or the asking price not being the selling price.
+Then there are the deceptions that are required by politeness — “thanks so much for the lovely party” or “that color really looks good on you”.
+I don’t consider these to be lies, anymore than bluffing in poker is a lie, acting in a play is lying, or the asking price not being the selling price.
 In all of these instances the target does not expect to be told the truth, there is notification.
 But the impostor is a liar, as is the con man, because they are taking advantage of our expectation that we will be told the truth.
-More about this in my newsletter about the different techniques for lying.
+More about this will be in my newsletter about the different techniques for lying.